 c) Return to a Constitutional Judiciary

 Article I Section 8 grants Congress, NOT SCOTUS the power TO MAKE ALL LAWS.
-SCOTUS has no constitutional authority to make laws but that is exactly what happens when they invoke judicial review.
+SCOTUS has no constitutional authority to make law but that is exactly what happens when they invoke judicial review.
 This is relevant because they are routinely wrong, especially when ruling in landmark cases:

 - By considering it a tax, in a 5-4 decision, SCOTUS absurdly upheld the so called individual mandate of the affordable care act (ACA) and established that government can lawfully force citizens to purchase what government thinks people need (health insurance in this case).

 - In Plessy v.
 Ferguson, SCOTUS upheld racial segregation.

 - In Dred Scott v.
-Sanford, SCOTUS, in its ruling, established (i.e. created a law) that blacks were not citizens.
+Sanford, SCOTUS established that blacks were not citizens.
 This ruling required a constitutional amendment (the 14th) to undo.
 The Fourteenth Amendment was ratified in 1868 to make official that blacks were citizens, something that was necessary because of the Dred Scott decision by SCOTUS.

 - A ruling by SCOTUS pertaining to the 14th Amendment to the Constitution is why America has birthright citizenship for children of non-citizens; no law was ever passed by Congress.
-While it's debatable if U.S.-born children of legal immigrants are "subject to the jurisdiction" of the state in which they reside, there is no question that non-citizen visitors, tourists and illegal immigrants are not subject to the jurisdiction of the state in which they reside (you don't reside in a place you illegally entered or are visiting), and therefore their children are not citizens in accordance with the 14th amendment.
-No law was created by Congress granting citizenship to babies born in America to non-citizen immigrants or tourists.
-SCOTUS unconstitutionally created this "law" in 1898 with their ruling in the U.S. v.
+While it's debatable if U.S.-born children of LEGAL immigrants are "subject to the jurisdiction" of the state in which they reside, there is no question that non-citizen visitors, tourists and illegal immigrants are not subject to the jurisdiction of the state in which they reside (you don't reside in a place you illegally entered or are visiting), and therefore their children, if born in America, are not citizens in accordance with the 14th amendment.
+No law was ever created by Congress granting citizenship to babies born in America to non-citizen immigrants or tourists; SCOTUS UNCONSTITUTIONALLY CREATED THIS "LAW" in 1898 with their ruling in the U.S. v.
 Wong Kim Ark case.

 In all these cases, SCOTUS created law with its rulings.

 From the examples above it is clear that the opinion of nine justices as to what the Constitution means is what determines what the Constitution means at any given moment in time.
-The fact that many landmark rulings are 5-4 decisions is an indication that there is too much opinion involved in these rulings and that SCOTUS should not be ruling on these issues.
+The fact that landmark rulings are 5-4 decisions IS AN INDICATION THAT THERE IS TOO MUCH OPINION INVOLVED IN THESE RULINGS AND THAT SCOTUS SHOULD NOT BE RULING ON THESE ISSUES.

 Since Article III of the Constitution does not grant SCOTUS the power of judicial review, the people, not SCOTUS, are the keepers of the Constitution as required by the tenth amendment.

-THE CONSTITUTION OF THE UNITED STATES - "IT'S ONLY (emphasis mine) KEEPERS, THE PEOPLE." - GEORGE WASHINGTON
+THE CONSTITUTION OF THE UNITED STATES - "IT'S ONLY KEEPERS, THE PEOPLE." - GEORGE WASHINGTON

 So what is the solution to return to a constitutional judiciary?

 To stop SCOTUS from unconstitutionally creating law using the practice of judicial review, Congress shall create a tribunal in accordance with Article I Section 8 of the Constitution, for the sole purpose of hearing cases that challenge the constitutionality of laws created by Congress.
 This tribunal will be made up of members of Congress, preferably members of the House of Representatives since this is the people's chamber of Congress and they answer to the people in an election every two years.